 What to keep in mind:

-- the people you are building your real estate website for – a design for luxurious property buyers and college students who want to rent a room is different;
+- the target audience for whom you are building a real estate website because the design for luxurious property buyers and college students who want to rent a room is different;

-- the more details about the property the better – 3D walkthroughs, drone videos, VR/AR tours;
+- the more details about the property you include the better, so implement 3D walkthroughs, drone videos, VR/AR tours;

 - usability combined with aesthetics – even the best shot photography will fail to do the trick if you didn’t think about the customer needs and expectations.